tomires/kanjiadventure_release/README.md

 ## Quests
 Try your hand at seven unique quests available in this release.
 You will hunt rabbits, participate in a scavenger hunt, collect fruit and more.

+## Crafting
+You will often encounter gatherable resources on your journeys throughout the world.
+To gather the resource, move your mouse onto the tile and click.
+Once your character reaches the tile, a query will appear requiring you to match a kanji phrase with its pronunciation in hiragana as well as its English translation.

+Once you have gathered enough resources, you will be able to craft articles of clothing and certain consumables.
+To do so, visit a crafting station which is denoted on the map.

 ## Spells
 You have four spells at your disposal, that you can mix and match during each turn.